Gifts of Endowment

+Gifts to the endowment may be unrestricted or restricted.
 A considerable portion of Penn Charter's endowment is comprised of 249 separate and distinct endowed funds.
 Of these funds, half are designated specifically to support financial aid or faculty salaries.
 Funds are organized under headings of general, faculty, scholarship, library and other.
 For a complete list and descriptions of all the named endowment funds, please visit these pages:

 Lewis S. Somers 3rd OPC ’44 and his wife, Betty, created this fund to support the review and implementation of important educational changes at Penn Charter.
 The grants are to be used to provide support for faculty in analyzing salient issues and implementing new curricular ideas based on that analysis.

 Robert J. F. Brobyn OPC ’56 Master Teacher Fund

 Established to honor Penn Charter’s extraordinary and dedicated faculty, including those teachers and coaches who had a positive and lasting impact on his life.
 The fund supports faculty salaries and can provide specific support and recognition to outstanding teachers.

 Aaron E. Carpenter OPC 1902 Lower School Faculty Fund